dogtagpki/pki/docs/admin/PKI_Health_Check_Tool.md

 ### Dependencies

-The pki-healthcheck tool will depend on `freeipa-healthcheck-core` package for the base framework, which is built along with `freeipa-healthcheck`.
+The pki-healthcheck tool depends on `freeipa-healthcheck-core` package for the base framework, which is built along with `freeipa-healthcheck`.
 This is done to ensure that `pki-healthcheck` can integrate smoothly with the `freeipa-healthcheck` since FreeIPA project depends on PKI for CA/KRA backened.

 You can read more on the base framework [here](https://www.freeipa.org/page/V4/Healthcheck)

 ### Delivery

-The Health Check tool requires privileged access and runs on a PKI server and so, it will be delivered via the `pki-server` package.
+PKI Health Check tool will be delivered via the `pki-server` package.

-In future, this tool can be delivered via PyPi.
+In the future, this tool can be delivered via PyPi.

-### Severity
+### Test Severity Status

 Severity of a problem is defined as: